smithery-ai/smithery-cookbook/servers/typescript/migrate_stdio_to_http/server_with_custom_container/README.md

-# TypeScript Custom MCP Server with Express
+# TypeScript MCP Server with Custom Container

+A simple typescript MCP server to demonstrate hosting on Smithery with custom docker containers.

-A simple example of an MCP server implemented using the official MCP TypeScript SDK.
-This server is designed to run on both locally (with STDIO transport) and hosted on Smithery (HTTP transport and custom container).
+This server is designed to run both locally (STDIO transport) and remotely via Smithery (HTTP transport).

-## About the server

-This server provides a `count_characters` tool that counts occurrences of a specific character in text.

 ## Prerequisites